hamody20ahmed-boop/Sales-Dash-Board-PowerBI/README.md

 # Sales-Dash-Board-PowerBI
-Here’s a clean, professional **GitHub README** you can copy-paste and use for your **Sales Analysis Dashboard – Power BI** project.
-If you want it customized to match **your PBIX file’s visuals**, just tell me and I’ll tailor it perfectly.

----

 # 📊 Sales Analysis Dashboard – Power BI

 This repository contains a **Sales Analysis Dashboard** built using **Microsoft Power BI**.